Dive Deep Series: Sync.Map in Golang

 In-Depth State Transitions

-'s performance lies in how these states transition between the read
+The core of sync.Map's performance lies in how these states transition between the read and dirty maps.

 The go-routine first attempts a lock-free read from the